djuepdq/ts/readme.md

 ## Deno

-[Exploring using Deno](https://github.com/nikitavoloboev/deno) too as it has some interesting ideas/libraries.
+Explore using [Deno in separate repo](https://github.com/nikitavoloboev/deno) as it has interesting ideas/libraries.
+Might become part of this repo eventually.

 ## Contribute